raas-dev/configent/README.md

 Features:

-- Bootstrap macOS/APT/YUM Linux distros one command only with `curl` and `bash`
+- Bootstrap macOS/APT/YUM Linux distros one command only, only `curl` required
 - One character shell aliases - the fastest are the commands one does not write
 - In terminal, Rust and Go written utilities are always preferred due to speed
 - Best practices language multiple versioning with `pyenv`, `rbenv` and `nvm`